MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Storage layer

 Data storage affects IoT solution costs because providing data to end users is one goal of an IoT solution.
-There are opportunities for cost optimization in this layer.
 It's important to understand storage types, capacity, and pricing to create a strategy for optimizing storage costs.

 ### Storage types